raseelq/APITesting/README.md

-This repo is to provide testing of different APIs in the fakeapistore:https://fakestoreapi.com/docs API Test Cases
+**API Test Cases**
-This document provides an overview of the test cases for the Products, Users, and Carts APIs.
+This document provides an overview of the test cases for the Products, Users, and Carts APIs of the fakestore:https://fakestoreapi.com/docs.
 It covers the various operations such as retrieving, adding, updating, and deleting resources, and is implemented using TestNG.

 Prerequisites
 Java 8 or higher